cs-eliseev/di_autoloader/README.md

-# di_autoloader
+# Dependency Injector Autoloader

-Dependency Injector Autoloader
+When I have time I will definitely do a project description